-Japan has always been at the forefront of culinary tourism – it is the cuisine that has racked up the most Michelin stars in the world.
-The ingredients and presentation of Japanese food may seem simple at a glance but there’s a deep sense of intricacy and skill behind every dish.
-This is why it’s so popular and treasured around the world.
-In Macau, it’s no different, and there are some great Japanese dining experiences to be found in the city.
-Macau is one of the best dining destinations in Asia and the scene is as competitive as it can be, and this means there are a number of Japanese restaurants competing for guests.
-Read on to discover some of the best Japanese fine dining restaurants in the city, each excelling in their selection of ingredients, the techniques they use, and their innovative approaches.
+Japan has always been at the forefront of culinary tourism for its diversity and attentive ingredients sourcing.
+Japanese food and presentation may seem simple at a glance, but there’s a deep sense of intricacy and skill behind every dish.
+This is why it is so popular and treasured around the world.
+In Macau, it’s no different.
+Being one of Asia’s best dining destinations, it offers some superb Japanese restaurants to explore.
+Read on to discover Macau’s best Japanese restaurants, each excelling in selecting ingredients, the techniques they use, and their innovative approaches.

 (See featured image above)

 Nestled in the award-winning five-star Altira Macau, Tenmasa has an appealing minimalist interior with tatami seating, private dining rooms, and a sushi and sake bar.
 Its breathtaking panoramic views on the Macau peninsula make it an ideal spot for a romantic date or a celebration.

 The master chef in charge at Tenmasa is Takenori Noguchi, who always makes sure that every dish served here is culinary perfection.
 The secret behind it is the ingredients flown in directly from Japan at least five times a week, flawless techniques, and profound mastery of the cooking team.